To book call 020 8069 9000

 Developing greater levels of personal resilience can help individuals not only weather the changes but even actively flourish.
 While some may shy away from seeking help in the face of turbulence, it is important to remember that resilience is not an innate quality but a skill that must be developed, like any other professional tool.

-This half day workshop offers participants an opportunity to reflect on current changes and look at the impact of change and uncertainty on us as individuals.
+This workshop offers participants an opportunity to reflect on current changes and look at the impact of change and uncertainty on us as individuals.
 Building Personal Resilience is a particularly insightful and practical course, featured within our Professional Development Skills series, and offers practical tips and techniques to help develop personal resilience.

 At Civil Service College, we tailor all of our courses to each attendee's role and organisations, ensuring that each delegate gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

 This course is suitable for delegates at all levels who would like to develop greater personal resilience.

 Delegates will gain greater levels of personal resilience to help them through changes and uncertainty, even going on to thrive in these turbulent environments.

 10:00 - 16:00